CRB-GDI/spacecore_skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the SpaceCore blog-thingy.
 ---

+This is so cool I can't believe I'm writing a REAL blog!!